-Saarah Jappie is program officer for the Transregional Collaboratory on the Indian Ocean and the Arts Research with Communities of Color program.
-Trained formally in history, her interests lie in interdisciplinary approaches to histories of the Indian Ocean world with a focus on cultural mobilities across islands of Southeast Asia and Southern Africa.
-She has studied and worked in Australia, South Africa, the United States, Indonesia, and Jordan.
-She holds an MA and PhD in history from Princeton University, an MA in historical studies from the University of Cape Town, and a bachelor of international studies (languages) from the University of New South Wales.
-She is an associate member of the Oceanic Humanities for the Global South Initiative, a research associate of the Visual Identities in Art and Design research centre (VIAD) at the University of Johannesburg, and a research scholar in Africana Studies at Barnard College (2021-22).
+Saarah Jappie is Senior Program Officer for the Mellon Mays Graduate Initiative Program (MMGIP) and the Transregional Collaboratory on the Indian Ocean.
+Trained formally in history, her research interests lie in interdisciplinary approaches to histories of the Indian Ocean world with a focus on cultural mobilities across Southeast Asia and Southern Africa.
+Saarah has studied and worked in Australia, South Africa, the United States, Indonesia, and Jordan.
+She holds an MA and PhD in history from Princeton University, an MA in historical studies from the University of Cape Town, and a Bachelor of International Studies (Languages) from the University of New South Wales.
+Her publications include the co-authored book Ocean as Method: Thinking with the Maritime (Routledge, 2022), among other texts.
+Saarah is an associate member of the Oceanic Humanities for the Global South Initiative, a research associate of the Visual Identities in Art and Design research centre (VIAD) at the University of Johannesburg, and a research scholar in Africana Studies at Barnard College (2022-23).
 Prior to joining the Council, she lectured in histories of the Global South at the University of the Witwatersrand, Johannesburg.